APogue/APogue.github.io/projects/documentation.md

 Term | Description | Example
 Qualitative | Words, statements, context | “The university condemned the protest.”
 Quantitative | Numbers, measurements | 35 students were arrested

+## Site title

+Alexie Pogue is ...

+Seeing the picture through data and human stories

+Finding incidents.
+Talking to students.

+It needs to be more about the current project and less about the long-term work.

+investigating data-driven explanations and human stories